DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

  "You were dreaming."
 Said the Sphinx, sitting near her.
 "Tells us what we are with our own voice.
 What is?"

- "I... can't remember what it was."
+ "I...
+Can't remember what it was."
 Twilight shuddered.
 Having lived as long as she had sometimes meant dreams had extra layers of puzzlement.
-"I think it was... something from very long ago.
+"I think it was...
+Something from very long ago.
 Before I have any memory of."
 She shuddered again.
 "But I was small, and weak."

 Senses that couldn't be given analogues by mortaldom made themselves known to her, stifled by wearing an avatar rather than being there in person, warmed up quickly and fed her information.
 Information about where she was in the world, and maybe, the slightest hint of precognition, like the aftertaste of something she'd not yet eaten.

  "We are close."
 She made her avatar stand and look forward, to their ship's destination.

- "And could have come here on our own."
+ "And could have come here faster on our own."
 Added the Sphinx gruffly.
 Despite how much larger than Twilight she was, she didn't look down on her physically.
 A god's self is always slightly above its own head, after all, no mater the incarnate.

  "We have time."
-Said Twilighy slowly, "Have they truly made self-propelling carts?"
+Said Twilight slowly, "Have they truly made self-propelling carts?"

  "And much more.
 Albaricoque's technology is unrivaled."

  "I expected to perceive dark magics.
 But I can feel the knowledge."
-Twilight allowed a part of her real self, both the person and the God, emerge from the Wheels of the World, just to bathe in the feeling.
+Twilight allowed a part of her real selves, both the person and the God, emerge from the Wheels of the World, just to bathe in the feeling.
+She had almost forgotten its warmth.

-The town was an island of glass and steel and -much to her pleasure- machined aluminum.
+The town of Albaricoque neared closer and closer, an island of glass and steel and -much to her pleasure- machined aluminum floating calmly in the water.
+It had bubbles for docks, where sirens would allow or deny entrance to any newcomer and, if they allowed it, take ships into the bubbles and take them to the town's underwater entrances.
+Because of this slums had grown on the edge for all who were waiting passage or had been denied, although they were only slums compared to what Twilight felt in side- the external city looked lively, and not unlike Landly.

 Aluminum was a good material.
 It couldn't be given the same godly properties as bronze, but who cared?
 It was just *more practical*, which she found all too many people forgetting.